 Long and Short Stitch vs Satin Stitch

-Long and short stitch and satin stitch are quite similar but long and short stitch is superior for larger areas since there are shorter interlocking threads that won’t catch.
+Long and short stitch and satin stitch are quite similar, but the long and short stitch is superior for larger areas since there are shorter interlocking threads that won't catch.
 Long and short stitch also is better for designs with multiple variegated colors and subtleties in design.

 If you look at the heart below done with a satin stitch, you can see that the stitches are the entire length of the pattern shape.
 This makes for threads that can potentially catch and pull.
-This is why satin stitch is better for small designs while long and short stitch is better for larger designs.
+This is why a satin stitch is better for small designs, while a long and short stitch is better for larger designs.

 Before you start sewing fancy shapes, it is useful to do a rectangle so you can get your head around the basic method.